Wildland Fire Research: Health Effects Research

 - Smoke emissions can have wider impacts outside the immediate fire area.
 A social science focus is providing EPA insights into the health and economic costs from changes in air quality.
 This societal burden is calculated in terms of incidence and cost of visits to emergency departments, hospital admissions, and loss of productivity, school absences and other similar outcomes.

 - Studies are underway to examine how public health messaging influences behavioral choices for those exposed to wildland fire smoke.

-- A crowdsourcing study, in conjunction with the develoment of a smartphone app – SmokeSense– is evaluating public health communication during smoke episodes to asses the magnitude of health outcomes.
-The results can be used to estimate the economic value associated with avoiding these health outcomes, and examine how health risk communication strategies affect behavior and reduce public health burdens during smoke episodes.
+- A crowdsourcing study, in conjunction with the development of a smartphone app – SmokeSense– is evaluating public health communication during smoke episodes to assess the magnitude of health outcomes.
+The results can be used to both estimate the economic value associated with avoiding these health outcomes and examine how health risk communication strategies affect behavior and reduce public health burdens during smoke episodes.

 - Studies are being conducted to ascertain whether weatherized households have a protective effect in keeping out outdoor air pollution from wildfire smoke.
 Researchers are comparing health outcomes for weatherized and non-weatherized homes during wildfire season in Colorado.
 The research is supported by a STAR grant on Indoor Air and Climate Change.